 Part 1.
 Lesson Plan

 Create a lesson plan with objectives, an instructional plan, and assessment.
 We will look at several lesson plan models.
-You will turn in a draft of your lesson plan on Nov.
-3 for peer feedback.
+You will turn in a draft of your lesson plan for peer feedback.

 Part 2.
 Teaching Demonstration

 Teach a face-to-face information literacy lesson to the class.
 You will decide on your audience, setting, and the type of lesson.
 The lesson or segment of the lesson should be 20 minutes long for individuals.
 If you work in pairs, each individual will be responsible for a 20-minute segment of the entire presentation.
 If presenting only a portion of a longer lesson, you will have to talk us through the part(s) you don’t actually teach.
 Your presentation will be peer assessed and videorecorded so that you can observe and critique your instruction.